How Tanning Reduces The Look Of Cellulite, If At All?

 Additionally, some people claim they tan indoors (or outdoors) because it’s a source of vitamin D. However this is a dangerous way to acquire a relatively ubiquitous vitamin in light of the cancer risks involved.

 You can just as readily absorb vitamin D from your diet and supplements.
-In fact, it’s far easier to take a supplement in the morning than go and sit through a tanning session.
+It’s far easier to take a supplement in the morning than go and sit through a tanning session.

 Even worse, frequent indoor tanning often spirals into a form of addiction, with an estimated one-fifth of Caucasian women aged 18 to 30 suffering from indoor tanning dependence, an outrageous 20 percent of that population.